Subscribe yourself and others to reports and dashboards in the Power BI service

 - Have a mail sent with an image of the report and link to the report in the service.
 On mobile devices with Power BI apps installed, selecting this link launches the Power BI app, instead of opening the report or dashboard in the Power BI web site.

-- Include an attachment of the full report, if you're subscribing to a paginated report.
+- Include an attachment of the full report.

 - Send email to users outside your tenant, if your Power BI content is hosted in a Premium capacity.
 Administrators can control access to who can send email subscriptions to external users by leveraging the existing external sharing control settings in the Power BI admin center.